aeperea/aeperea.github.io/README.md

 - I didn't add React Router as there's really only one form in display (in two separate states)
 - The only React Class component that I used was for the Checkbox component.
 I wanted to encapsulate its behavior in an orderly fashion.
 - Validation for the form is done manually for each field.
+- I removed the option of adding the "+" sign in the years of experience field.
+I found that it doesn't make the input feel consistent in their data.
+This is a personal opinion, we could easily add the "+" sign by editing the regex found in the utils

 ### Future work
 - Validation is definitely not in grasp of the versitality of the rest of the code.
 This could be fixed by creating a whole validation util.
 There are third party solutions like [Joi](https://github.com/jeffbski/joi-browser) that have helped me in larger projects.